objecthub/swift-clformat/README.md

 ### Composite Directives

-The next example shows how one can refer to the total number of arguments that are not yet consumed in the formatting process by using `#` as the parameter value.
+The next example shows how one can refer to the total number of arguments that are not yet consumed in the formatting process by using `#` as a parameter value.

 ```swift
 clformat("~A left for formatting: ~#[none~;one~;two~:;many~].",